 Jim Heckman, Director of Environmental Health: (701)-852-1376 or email@example.com

-Effective January 1, 2019, all lodging establishments will be regulated using the requirements found in the First District Health Unit Requirements for Facilities.
+Effective January 1, 2019, all lodging establishments are regulated using the requirements found in the First District Health Unit Requirements for Facilities.